-Tap water is cost effective and it is a great way to stay refreshed and hydrated!
-CCWA monitors and tests water throughout the entire treatment process - from water sources, to advanced treatment facilities, and to the network of distribution pipes that deliver drinking water directly to you.
-Our Water Quality staff performs more than 200,000 water tests each year to test for potential contaminants.
+Tap water is cost effective and it is a great way to stay refreshed and hydrated.
+CCWA monitors and tests water throughout the entire treatment process - the water sources, advanced treatment facilities, and the network of distribution pipes that deliver drinking water directly to you.
+Our Water Quality staff performs more than 200,000 water tests each year to test potential contaminants.
 As new requirements are released by state and federal agencies, we will continue to share how we are working to meet them with our customers and the community.